CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 | Web&nbsp;Application&nbsp;Server<br>(Shared with Cortex Gateway) | 4+&nbsp;*Recommended*<br>2&nbsp;*Minimum* | 12+&nbsp;*Recommended*<br>6&nbsp;*Minimum* | 10+&nbsp;*Recommended*<br>5&nbsp;*Minimum*|

 {{% alert title="Note" %}}
-The application servers (as described in {{< ahref "Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.Architecture" "Architecture" >}}) to which Promtail will be added have already been installed as part of the Innovation install process and do not require any hardware modifications for the observability platform installation.
+The application servers (as described in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.Architecture" title="Architecture" >}}) to which Promtail will be added have already been installed as part of the Innovation install process and do not require any hardware modifications for the observability platform installation.
 {{% /alert %}}

 ## Software Requirements